binshops/prestashop-rest/Readme.md

 }
 ```

-### Backward Compatibility
-If your shop is running on 1.7.6.x version of PrestaShop, please check the 1.7.6.x branch.
-The stable version supports latest Ps version.

 ### Required Modules
 These native modules, which are already included in PrestaShop out of the box, are required to work with some endpoints.